freedomofpress/securedrop/docs/backup_and_restore.rst

 Since the backup and restore operations both involve transferring *all* of your SecureDrop's stored submissions over Tor, the process can take a long time.
-To save time and improve reliability for the transfers, take a moment to clean up older submissions in the Journalist Interface.
-As a general practice, you should encourage your Journalists to delete submissions from the Journalist Interface regularly.
+To save time and improve reliability for the transfers, take a moment to clean up older submissions in the *Journalist Interface*.
+As a general practice, you should encourage your Journalists to delete submissions from the *Journalist Interface* regularly.

 .. tip:: The throughput of a Tor Hidden Service seems to average around 150 kB/s,